-Classification
+Student Classification

 For academic classification purposes, the following "promotable" undergraduate classes are determined by the number of semester hours cumulatively earned as an undergraduate:

-Undergraduates who are admitted as non-degree-seeking are designated as Unclassified, while undergraduates who have already earned a recognized baccalaureate degree (here or elsewhere) are designated as Senior With Degree.
+Undergraduates who are admitted as non-degree seeking are designated as Unclassified, while undergraduates who have already earned a recognized baccalaureate degree (here or elsewhere) are designated as Senior with Degree.

 Graduate students are designated as either Graduate Masters or Graduate Doctorate.
 JD students are designated as 1st Year (1L), 2nd Year (2L), or 3rd Year (3L) according to rules set forth by the School of Law.
 MD students are designated as 1st Year, 2nd Year, 3rd Year, or 4th Year according to rules set forth by the School of Medicine.